marbl/canu/documentation/source/faq.rst

          canu -p asm -d asm correctedErrorRate=0.3 utgGraphDeviation=50 -nanopore-corrected r5/r5.correctedReads.fasta.gz

     **Nanopore R7 2D** and **Nanopore R9 1D**
       The defaults were designed with these datasets in mind so they should work.
+Having very high coverage or very long Nanopore reads can slow down the assembly significantly.
+You can  try the ``overlapper=mhap utgReAlign=true`` option which is much faster but may produce less contiguous assemblies on large genomes.

     **Nanopore R9 2D** and **PacBio P6**
        Slightly decrease the maximum allowed difference in overlaps from the default of 14.4% to 12.0%